tobiasbu/zmk-scylla/README.md

+# ZMK Firmware for Scylla (Nice!Nano v2)

-This is my personal zmk firmware for the scylla that I built with nice:nano v2s.
-It has support for a dongle and zmk studio which you can easily toggle by commenting/uncommenting in build.yaml (I haven't tested bluetooth and zmk studio but it probably works).
+This is my personal ZMK firmware for the Scylla keyboard, built with Nice!Nano v2 microcontrollers, and a Seeed Xiao dongle.

-If you want to use this for yourself just fork it and change they keymap for your needs and it should probably work.
+## Features

+This firmware includes support for a dongle and ZMK Studio.
+You can toggle between them by commenting or uncommenting in `build.yaml`.
+I haven't tested Bluetooth and ZMK Studio at the same time but I assume it works.

+## Usage

+To use this firmware for your own Scylla:
+Just fork the repository, update the keymap to your needs, go the Actions and download the firmware.
+It should work with minimal changes.

+## Flashing
+Flash the correct reset for each microcontroller.
+Then turn off the keyboards.
+Flash dongle firmware, then each half firmware.
+Then you should be able to turn on the keyboards and it should work.